xavierpuigf/virtualhome/simulation/README.md

-# Supported actions and environment relations
+# Simulation
+This directory contains the *Unity Simulator* and *Evolving Graph* simulator API's.
+Remember that in order to run the Unity Simulator, you need to run the appropiate executable.
+Following, we provide documentation of the Environment settings and Actions currently supported.

+## Contents
+- Environment
+    - Relations
+    - Object Properties
+    - Object States
+- Preconditions
+- Actions

 ## Environment
 List of supported node states, edge relations and object properties in the graphs representing the environment.

+*Note that this documentation holds for both Unity Simulator and Evolving Graph*.

 ### Relations
 Possible relations (edge labels) are: